Justice of the Peace FAQs

 The beginning of ad valorem taxation in Arkansas starts with the Arkansas Constitution of 1874.
 Article 16, Section 5 of the Constitution, as amended, provides that: “All real and tangible personal property subject to taxation shall be taxed according to its value, that value to be ascertained in such manner as the General Assembly shall direct, making the same equal and uniform throughout the State.”

 In reality the tax entities are still paying for nearly all of the reappraisal since the funding source of $14,250,000 of the cost is withheld from state funds that would otherwise flow to schools, counties and cities.
-The State Treasurer withholds 76% of the amount from the Department of Education Public School Fund Account; 16% of the amount from the County Aid Fund; and 8% of the amount from the Municipal Aid Fund and credits the amounts to the Arkansas Real Property Reappraisal Fund [Act 217 of 2011, Section 7 Special Language – included in the Arkansas Assessment Coordination Department budget act each year].
-The other $1.5 million of the current fiscal year (2012) appropriation of $15,750,000 for Real Property Reappraisal will come from the State of Arkansas Miscellaneous Agencies Fund [Act 217 of 2011, Section 11 Special Language].
-However, the proportion that an entity pays is not necessarily the same proportion that the entity would pay if they were reimbursing the county direct for their share of the reappraisal costs.
+The State Treasurer withholds 76% of the amount from the Department of Education Public School Fund Account; 16% of the amount from the County Aid Fund; and 8% of the amount from the Municipal Aid Fund and credits the amounts to the Arkansas Real Property Reappraisal Fund [Part of the Arkansas Assessment Coordination Department budget act each year].
+The other $1.5 million of the annual appropriation of $15,750,000 for Real Property Reappraisal comes from the State of Arkansas Miscellaneous Agencies Fund.

 Funding to any county for property reappraisal is for actual appraisal cost, up to a maximum of $7 per parcel, per year.
-Counties must use other taxing unit sources of revenue to provide for the cost of real property reappraisals if the cost exceeds $7 per parcel [Act 217 of 2011, Section 9 Special Language – special language of this sort is found in each annual budget Act of ACD].
+Counties must use other taxing unit sources of revenue to provide for the cost of real property reappraisals if the cost exceeds $7 per parcel.

 There is nothing in the law to prohibit a county from charging each tax entity their proportionate share of the cost exceeding $7 per parcel on a monthly basis in order to keep the County Property Reappraisal Fund from running a negative balance.
 There is no need for the county to suffer the burden of paying the excess cost of reappraisal until the “final tax settlement” is made in December.
 Charge each entity their share on a monthly basis.

 The County Sheriff’s office budget is probably the largest office budget of the county constitutional officers.
 Although the Sheriff’s office has the ability to generate quite a bit of revenue it will not be enough to cover the cost of running the office in the vast majority of counties.

 However, in many counties the Communication Facility and Equipment Fund is on the books of the County Treasurer.
-When the Communications Facility and Equipment Fund first became a part of the law in the 1980’s (was first called the Sheriff’s Radio and Equipment Repair and Replacement Fund – changed to current name by Act 662 of 1995) the Division of Legislative Audit did not think it was a good idea for the Sheriff to maintain control of the fund and suggested that they remit it to the County Treasurer (that was before Enron and when they made those types of suggestions).
-There were some Sheriffs also that thought it was not a very good idea for them to maintain this money in their office.
-Therefore, in many counties – contrary to what the law says – the Communications Facility and Equipment Fund is on the books of the County Treasurer.
+When the Communications Facility and Equipment Fund first became a part of the law in the 1980’s [first called the Sheriff’s Radio and Equipment Repair and Replacement Fund – changed to current name by Act 662 of 1995] the Arkansas Legislative Audit did not believe it was proper county procedure for the Sheriff to maintain control of the fund and suggested that they remit it to the County Treasurer.
+This audit division suggestion was before Enron and when they made those types of suggestions to county government officials.
+There were Sheriffs also that thought it was not a good idea for them to maintain this money in their office.
+Therefore, in several counties – contrary to what the law says – the Communications Facility and Equipment Fund is on the books of the County Treasurer.
 In such case, the fund is a part of the county treasury and is subject to quorum court appropriation [A.C.A.
 14-14-1102(b)(2)(C)(i) and Arkansas Constitution, Article 16, Section 12].

 At the discretion of the Sheriff, any funds in the Communications Facility and Equipment Fund not needed by the Sheriff may be transferred to the county general fund.